TheKalpeshPawar/mifos-gsoc-2026-summary/README.md

 ## Conclusion

-Over the summer I built the Mifos X Open Banking app from the KMP template up: a FAPI-compliant Open Banking client that connects to HSBC, consents to data access, surfaces the full AIS read surface, and then — on the write side — initiates single, scheduled and standing-order payments plus Variable Recurring Payments, each through bank authorisation and back to a settled status.
+Over the summer, I built the Mifos X Open Banking app from the KMP template up: a FAPI-compliant Open Banking client that connects to HSBC, consents to data access, surfaces the full AIS read surface, and then, on the payments side, initiates single, scheduled and standing-order payments plus Variable Recurring Payments, each through bank authorisation and back to a settled status.
 The work closed out Jira tickets spanning **MXOBA-15** through **MXOBA-85** (65 tickets) across **6 merged pull requests**.

 ## Additional Links